-23. Playing Wear
+22. Playing Wear

 - 1) All players of the same team must wear coloured sportswear suitable for cricket.
-White clothing is no longer permitted.
+White clothing is not permitted.
 All players must wear the same sportswear.
-If other playing wear is required or allowed for championships, this shall be further stipulated in the Special Playing Conditions. - 2) White pads are not permitted. - 3) Umpires must instruct players to leave the field if they are not dressed according to the stipulations in these Playing Conditions.
+If other playing wear is required or allowed for championships, this shall be further stipulated in the Special Playing Conditions. - 2) White pads are not permitted. - 3) Umpires must instruct players to leave the field if they are not dressed according to the stipulations under Section 22, paragraphs 1 and 2.

-24. Regulations for Youth Players
+23. Regulations for Youth Players